JDallimore99/DevSecOps/Exam/Improvements.md

   it { should be_running }
 end
 ```
 Then create the other control files that will include the linux baseline controls using the same methods as above.
-These can be found from https://github.com/dev-sec/linux-baseline/tree/master/controls
+For example ```cat >> ubuntu/controls/example1.rb <<EOL...```  These can be found from https://github.com/dev-sec/linux-baseline/tree/master/controls

 - manual fixes
 Add these lines of code to mount the /dev with noexec